blueskythlikesclouds/SkythTools/README.md

 ## Credits

 A good amount of tools in this repository heavily make use of DarioSamo's [LibGens](https://github.com/DarioSamo/libgens-sonicglvl).
-Although the tools were made in separate projects (independent from the LibGens solution), the specific modifications done to the library can be found in [my fork of it](https://github.com/blueskythlikesclouds/libgens-sonicglvl).

 Everything is made by me unless otherwise specified in the list above.